This post was originally published in September 2019. It was updated in April 2021.

 Employee Assistance Programs (EAPs) are a great tool to promote employee wellness.
-An EAP program offers third-party counseling services to help employees navigate challenging life situations that affect their personal and professional lives.
-Despite the clear benefits of an EAP program, employees rarely take advantage of this resource.
+They offer third-party counseling services to help employees navigate challenging life situations that affect their personal and professional lives.
+Although there are clear benefits to an EAP program, employees rarely take advantage of this resource.

 What Exactly Do EAP Programs Include?

 An EAP program is an employer-sponsored benefit typically offered to employees and their families.
 From relationship issues and legal challenges to substance abuse and financial concerns, EAPs are strictly confidential and intended to help your people manage their personal problems effectively, so they don’t carry over into the workplace.